1920 Wisconsin gubernatorial election

 The 1920 Wisconsin gubernatorial election was held on November 2, 1920.
+Primary elections were held on September 7, 1920.

-Republican candidate John J. Blaine won the election with 52.98% of the vote, winning his first of three terms as Governor of Wisconsin due to the popularity of Emanuel L. Philipp and it would lead to his victorious campaigns for U.S. Senate.
+Republican candidate John J. Blaine won the election with 52.98% of the vote, winning his first of three terms as Governor of Wisconsin.
 Blaine defeated Democratic Party candidate Robert McCoy, Socialist candidate William Coleman and Prohibition Party candidate Henry H. Tubbs.

-Primary elections

-Primary elections were held on September 7, 1920.